-A. All visitors must report to the office when they arrive at school.

-B. All visitors are given and required to wear a building pass while they are in the building.

-C. Staff are expected to question people in the building whom they do not recognize and who are not wearing a building pass, and to question people who are "hanging around" the building after hours.
+- A. All visitors must report to the office when they arrive at school. - B. All visitors are given and required to wear a building pass while they are in the building. - C. Staff are expected to question people in the building whom they do not recognize and who are not wearing a building pass, and to question people who are "hanging around" the building after hours.

-D. Students and staff are expected to immediately report to a teacher or administrator any suspicious behavior or situation that makes them uncomfortable.

-E. As many unneeded outside doors as possible are locked during the school day.

-F. Portions of the building that will not be needed after the regular school days are closed off.

-G. All District employees are to wear photo-identification badges while in District schools and offices or on District property.
+- D. Students and staff are expected to immediately report to a teacher or administrator any suspicious behavior or situation that makes them uncomfortable. - E. As many unneeded outside doors as possible are locked during the school day. - F. Portions of the building that will not be needed after the regular school days are closed off. - G. All District employees are to wear photo-identification badges while in District schools and offices or on District property.

+Staff, students, and visitors who intentionally circumvent, interfere with, or disable security measures, systems, and/or devices may be subject to discipline, up to and including termination of employment for an employee, suspension or expulsion from work or school for a student, and may also face criminal charges.